Rugby Development Officer

 At the point of application coaches will be required to confirm that they are coaching the 15 a side game and supply their previous coaching and playing experiences.

-Click here for a list of Rugby Coaching/Referees Courses 2017
+Click here for a list of Rugby Coaching and Officiating Courses 2018

 RFU Coach Licence Scheme